abarbanell-cortexia/image-tagging-docs/tagging-tool.md

 Cortexia has a tagging application set up where you can find the work queue of images to tag, and save your data right away.

 No hassle, you just need a browser and internet.

 ## Registration

 Cortexia will provide you with the credentials to get into the tagging application:

-- url
-- login
+- login (your email)
 - password

 To log in visit https://vott.cortexia.io/ and enter your email and password.
 Then wait till the images appears.
-It could take some time depending on your connection.
+It could take some time depending on your connection for the first time.

 ## Your Work Queue

 In the application you will first find a list of images.
 Please pick one and try to identify waste (or litter) on the images.

 Typical cases would be

 - cigarettes